 Use every item on this list for yours, from Keiko Kono to Mitsuko Yorichika.While this isn't a list of all female announcers, it does answer the questions "Who are the most famous female announcers?" and "Who are the best female announcers?"

-Kelly Tilghman is a broadcaster for The Golf Channel, and the PGA Tour's first female lead golf announcer.
+Kelly Tilghman (born August 6, 1969, North Myrtle Beach, South Carolina) was a broadcaster for The Golf Channel, and the PGA Tour's first female lead golf announcer.
 Tilghman, who played college golf at Duke University, works as a course reporter for The Golf Channel, after having served as the main play-by-play announcer during its PGA Tour telecasts.
 She became an anchor in 2007 when the PGA Tour signed a 15-year deal in which The Golf Channel broadcasts the first three events of the year, weekday coverage of all tour events, and full coverage of the Fall Series and opposite-field events. ...more on Wikipedia

-Beth Mowins is a play-by-play announcer and sports journalist for ESPN and CBS.
-She typically calls women's college sports, but became only the second woman to call nationally televised college football games for ESPN in 2005.
+Elizabeth Mowins (born May 26, 1967) is a play-by-play announcer and sports journalist for ESPN and CBS.
+She typically calls women's college sports, and became only the second woman to call nationally televised college football games for ESPN in 2005.
 Mowins was paired with Cat Whitehill on ESPN's tertiary broadcast team for the telecasts of the 2011 FIFA Women's World Cup. ...more on Wikipedia

 Age: Dec. at 88 (1924-2012)